Be a better gift giver + receiver

 • If you are receiving a gift from someone who is not into the climate and environmental movements and who might be offended if you say that you do not need anything, then use this opportunity to fill a gap in your path.
 Perhaps respond by saying you have a preference for a gift from a particular green company.
 For instance, certain sectors like textiles are typically bad for the environment — but we do need to wear something, so asking for something specific from a company that offsets their carbon impact will satisfy everyone.

-• If it is too late and you have already received the gift, a) use the gift for someone else and b) set up the gift potential for next year.
+• If it is too late and you have already received the gift, a) use the gift for someone else later and b) set up the gift potential for next year.
 For instance, announce to your family and friends that you prefer donations to your favorite non-profit this year and/or you are going minimalist for the sake of our shared future.

 • If that does not work with a particularly notorious gift giver, in advance of the occasion, ask for advice on a particular subject they are interested in that is environmentally friendly, such as edible gardening, and hint that you want gifts in that area.

-• For special occasions, such as anniversaries, join the family together to buy a family member a solar oven, or even a solar hot water heater, or a membership in community-supported agriculture (CSA) group.
+• For special occasions, such as anniversaries, join the family together to buy a family member a solar oven, or even a solar hot water heater, or a membership in a community-supported agriculture (CSA) group.